Practice Chair

 Go-to political strategist for House Democratic engagement.
 Well-respected advocate on Capitol Hill.
 Deep knowledge of financial services policy.

-Zach creates lasting bonds between clients and stakeholders across the Democratic Caucus from leadership to committee chairs to senior staff and tailors client messaging to the perspectives of inter-caucus coalitions, including the Blue Dogs, New Dems and House Leadership.
-A prolific fundraiser for Democrats, he devotes significant time to supporting the party’s future generation of leaders and positions clients before rising stars as Congress continues to experience a generational shift.
+Zach forges durable relationships between clients and stakeholders throughout the Democratic Caucus—from House leadership and committee chairs to senior staff—and tailors messaging for key intra‑caucus coalitions, including the Blue Dogs, New Democrats and leadership‑aligned members.
+A prolific Democratic fundraiser, he supports the next generation of party leadership and positions clients alongside emerging voices as Congress undergoes a generational transition.

-Zach served as legislative director for Rep. Larry Kissell (D-NC), in various positions for Rep. Brad Ellsworth (D-IN), with Sen. Evan Bayh’s (D-IN) presidential exploratory committee and with the Carter-Baker Commission on Federal Election Reform.
-After leaving Capitol Hill, Zach served as the senior House Democratic lobbyist for the Credit Union National Association.
+Prior to joining Brownstein, Zach was legislative director for Rep. Larry Kissell (D‑NC) and held roles in the office of Rep. Brad Ellsworth (D‑IN), Sen. Evan Bayh’s (D‑IN) presidential exploratory committee and the Carter‑Baker Commission on Federal Election Reform.
+He later served as the senior House Democratic lobbyist for the Credit Union National Association.

 Representative Matters